gazebosim/docs/citadel/install_ubuntu_src.md

-# Source Installation on Ubuntu Bionic
+# Source Installation on Ubuntu

+These instructions apply for Ubuntu Bionic (18.04) and Focal (20.04).

 ## Install tools